SUDAR2005/Bouncy-ball/README.md

-# PYTHONPROJECTSSEM1
+# PYTHON_PROJECTS_SEM1
-This repository contains files that were done by me during my first year of Bachelor's in Information Technology
+This repository contains a game named bouncy ball which was a part of my first semestert project.